dpadron/geospatial-metadata-catalogue/README.md

 #### Repository clone & application build
 * Clone this repository and go to the `geospatial-metadata-portal` directory.
 * Build the application using `sudo make build && sudo make proxy-up && sudo make wait && sudo make up`

+#### Basic administration commands
+`make proxy-up`               # Initialize front proxy entrypoint `make up`                     # With working proxy, brings up the SDI `make build`                  # Build Geonetwork and Geoserver images `make logs`                   # Follows whole SDI logs (Geoserver, Geonetwork, PostGIS, Client app) `make down`                   # Brings the SDI down.
+`make cleanup`                # Complete hard cleanup of images, containers, networks, volumes & data of the SDI `make reset`                  # Soft reboot of the whole SDI `make update`                 # Update the whole stack `make hard-reset`             # All configuration except data and databases is deleted, then rebuilt `make disaster-recovery`      # Saves volumes to ../YYYYMMdd_SDI_Voumes then erases all containers and persistent volumes involved in the SDI, ultimately recreating a fresh one